google/neuroglancer/README.md

 - Left-drag within a slice view to move within that plane.

 - Shift-left-drag within a slice view to change the orientation of the slice views.
+The projection of the point where the drag started will remain fixed.

+- Rotate the mouse wheel to move forward or backward in the local z axis of the 3-d or cross-sectional view under the mouse pointer.
+Hold down shift to move 10x faster.

+- Control-mouse wheel zooms in or out.
+When used in the cross-sectional view, the projection of the point under the mouse pointer will remain fixed.

 - Left-drag within the 3-d view to change the orientation.